- ‘Gay Jeans’ that fade into rainbow-colored denim created

 NHL talks resume with owners, players meeting

-Not much has worked up until Tuesday, the 80th day of the lockout, so the sides agreed to a different format to see if that would shake things up.
+Not much had worked up until Tuesday so the sides agreed to a different format to see if that would shake things up.

 "I'm hoping we get to where we need to be," Bettman said before talks got under way Tuesday afternoon.

 The dialogue continued, sometimes in smaller groups, throughout the day until the sides separated for a dinner break.
 The owners left while the players stayed to have a meal inside the hotel.
-The owners were expected to return to the hotel later Tuesday night, but it wasn’t determined before they left whether they would reconvene with the union again.
+The owners then returned to the hotel later Tuesday night for another round of talks with the union.

 As more and more days pass by, the possibility that the entire hockey season will be lost grows.
 A lockout forced the cancellation of the 2004-05 season in February, and the belief is that the NHL won't wait that long this time to call off this already-delayed and shortened campaign.

 All games through Dec.
-14, along with the New Year’s Dat Winter Classic and the All-Star game have been wiped off the schedule.
+14, along with the New Year's Day Winter Classic and the All-Star game have been wiped off the schedule.

 The NHL board of governors will meet in New York on Wednesday, likely to discuss Tuesday's developments and perhaps where to go from here if a deal isn't reached soon.
 More game cancellations could be announced then, and an internal deadline for eliminating the season could also be established.